The Case Against Miracles edited by John W Loftus

 3 Then you ask if there have been any miracles with proper evidence that justifies belief that they have happened.

 I would mention that asking if a miracle could be possible is one thing but asking if it is possible in a particular case is another.
+For example, would Jesus really rise from the dead in a context where there would be no eyewitnesses to sign anything as soon as it happened?

 A QUESTION OF EVIDENCE?

 Believers and unbelievers agree that we should not believe in miracles easily.
 If they are very different from the norm or have a message from God then they need careful verification.
-Nobody says a miracle can be proven but in theory it can be shown to be the most reasonable belief based on the evidence available.
+Nobody says a miracle can be proven but in theory it may be shown to be the most reasonable belief based on the evidence available.
 The evidence needs to be good and if God creates then evidence is a gift from God too as much as the miracle is.

 This book says that extraordinary miracle type claims need extraordinary evidence - the ECREE Principle as John Loftus calls it in his chapter.
 I prefer to say, "Extraordinary claims need hard evidence".
 It is clearer and avoids the questioning person being accused of bias.
 It means the same thing.